hazelcast/hazelcast-nodejs-client/README.md

 continues to operate without any downtime.
 Hazelcast clients are an easy way to connect to an IMDG cluster and perform tasks on distributed data structures that live on the cluster.

-In order to use Hazelcast Node.js Client, we first need to setup an IMDG cluster.
+In order to use Hazelcast Node.js client, we first need to setup an IMDG cluster.

 ### Setting Up an IMDG Cluster